 It is envisaged that there is a diverse set of potential users of smart city data, each viewing the data through the prism of their own experiences and perspective.
 Enabling such a diverse user-set to explore multimodal cross-thematic data in turn increases the potential to find useful patterns to meet a city’s needs.

-The paper ‘A smart city dashboard for combining and analysing multi-source data streams’; Ann Gledson, Thamer Ba Dhafari, Norman W Paton and John A Keane; will be presented at SmartCity-2018, 28-30th June 2018, Exeter, UK.
+The paper ‘A smart city dashboard for combining and analysing multi-source data streams’; Ann Gledson, Thamer Ba Dhafari, Norman W Paton and John A Keane; was presented at SmartCity-2018, 28-30th June 2018, Exeter, UK.

 If you think your research could benefit from the input of our skilled Research IT team then please get in touch.